bradcar/bno08x_i2c_spi_MicroPython/README.md

 Optional for I2c:
 - reset_pin : used by I2C for hardware reset, if not defined uses soft reset.
 It is a Pin object, not number

-PS0 and PS1 are used to select UART, therefore UART can not use wake pin.
-In order to use UART, PS1 must be high (solder blob) and PS0/WAKE not have solder blob so it is tied to ground.

  1. BNO08x SDA to board UARTx-RX (uart 1 ex: gpio9, uart 0 ex: gpio13)
  2. BNO08x SCL to board UARTx-TX (uart 1 ex: gbio8, uart 0 ex: gpio12)
 3. todo ?
 INT Pin is required for accurate communication

-PS0 and PS1 are the host interface protocol selection pins, therefore UART can not use wake pin.
+PS0 and PS1 are the host interface protocol selection pins, therefore UART can not use a wake pin.
 In order to use UART, PS1 must be high (solder blob) and PS0/WAKE not have solder blob so it is tied to ground.

 1. must clear i2c jumper when using SPI or UART (https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/assets/board_files/SparkFun_VR_IMU_Breakout_BNO086_QWIIC_Schematic_v10.pdf)
 2. must have solder blob ONLY on SP1, must NOT have Wake pin connect to a pin.